When this article matters

 Customer notification before changes

-We notify all customers 14 days before adding a new sub-processor.
-The notice goes via three channels:
+We notify all customers at least 30 days before adding a new sub-processor or replacing an existing one (DPA Section 4.3).
+The notice goes via two channels:

 - Email to the Owner of every account (the user with the Owner role on the company)